 Fluffy Egg & Cheese Casserole

-To establish the flavor profile, a rich, savory custard must be built before the bread is ever introduced.
-Vigorously whisking fresh eggs and whole milk with sharp coarse mustard, green garlic chives, and a deliberate dash of hot pepper sauce ensures the fats and proteins are perfectly emulsified, carrying the aromatics evenly throughout the dish.
+To build the flavor, a rich, savory custard must come together before the bread is ever introduced.
+Vigorously whisking fresh eggs and whole milk with sharp coarse mustard, green garlic chives, and a generous dash of hot pepper sauce ensures the seasonings are evenly distributed, carrying those wonderful flavors throughout the entire dish.

-The structural success of the bake depends on the marriage of the dry bread and the wet custard.
-Gently folding the bread cubes, sharp cheddar cheese, and diced green onions into the liquid allows the starches to swell and saturate without disintegrating into a dense paste.
-Allowing this mixture to rest—even overnight in the refrigerator—guarantees maximum absorption.
+The real success of this bake depends on the marriage of the dry bread and the wet custard.
+Gently folding the bread cubes, sharp cheddar cheese, and diced green onions into the egg mixture allows everything to soak and saturate without falling apart into a paste.
+Allowing this mixture to rest — even overnight in the refrigerator — guarantees the deepest possible flavor.

-During the thermal bake at 325°F, the trapped moisture transforms into steam, forcing the saturated bread cubes to puff dramatically.
-The egg proteins coagulate, binding the layers together, while the cheddar cheese melts into a beautifully caramelized, golden-brown crust along the edges of the ceramic dish, yielding a profoundly fluffy, deeply satisfying centerpiece.
+During the bake at 325 degrees, the trapped moisture transforms into steam, causing the soaked bread cubes to puff up dramatically.
+The eggs set and bind the layers together, while the cheddar cheese melts into a beautifully golden-brown crust along the edges of the dish, yielding a profoundly fluffy, deeply satisfying centerpiece.

 Fluffy Egg & Cheese Casserole